-4 Board Games To Play With Your Partner If You Both Are Ultra Competitive
+4 Games To Play With Your Partner On Date Night If You Both Are Ultra Competitive

 If you love someone, compete with them.
 Competition is healthy, exciting, and oh yeah, winning is extremely satisfying.
 My all-time best early in the game dates have all involved activities.
 Specifically, they have involved competitive activities like bowling or Jenga.
 Competing with a partner is fun, as long as no one is a sore loser.
 (Not sure if you're dating one?
 How did they react to that playoff game their team lost?)
 There's no need to wait until you are upstate at a ski cabin, because the best games to play with two people are always a good idea.

 There's something about putting your energy towards solving a puzzle or strategizing towards an end goal when there are no actual real life, work, or romantic stakes to concern yourself with.
 If the blocks crash onto the table and all over the floor, that's enjoyable and nobody lost a limb.
 If the Instagram-jealousy rabbit hole you fell down crashes your relationship, that's unenjoyable and somebody might actually lose a limb.